 O&M skills give individuals the freedom to participate in all facets of society.
 O&M instruction promotes movement, which is vital for concept development, exploration, and environmental awareness in young children.
 Beginning at an early age and continuing throughout adulthood, O&M instruction facilitates the development of concepts, skills, and knowledge required for individuals to achieve their present and future employment and life goals.
-O&M instruction is provided in a multitude of community settings (beyond the classroom, school campus, or rehabilitation center) to truly prepare these individuals for efficient, independent travel.
-Individuals who are confident in their travel skills are empowered to pursue social, vocational, and recreational endeavors, leading to an improved quality of life.
-In the United States (U.S.), O&M is designated as a service under federal law for children and adults with visual impairments.
-O&M is included in the Rehabilitation Act of 1973 and listed as a related service in the Individuals with Disabilities Education Act (IDEA, 2004).
+O&M instruction is provided in a multitude of community settings (beyond the classroom, school campus, or rehabilitation center) to truly prepare these individuals to travel as efficiently and independently as possible.
+Individuals who are confident in their travel skills are empowered to pursue social, vocational, and recreational endeavors.

+In the United States (U.S.), O&M is designated as a service under federal law for children and adults with visual impairments, including those with additional disabilities.
+O&M is listed as a related service in the Individuals with Disabilities Education Act (IDEA, 2004).
 IDEA mandates that O&M services be provided in order to prepare children to travel in school, home, and community environments.
+O&M is also included in the Rehabilitation Act of 1973, as amended by the Workforce Innovation and Opportunity Act (WIOA, 2016).
+WIOA requires provision of pre-employment transition services to transition-age youth with disabilities, which could include O&M services for youth with visual impairments.

-O&M is particularly important considering the employment rate of individuals with visual impairments in the U.S. and in other countries (e.g. Australia, New Zealand) is far lower than that of the general population.
+O&M is particularly important because the employment rates of individuals with visual impairments in the U.S. and in other countries (e.g., United Kingdom, New Zealand) are far lower than those of the general population (Erickson, Lee, & von Schrader, 2018; Slade, Edwards, & White, 2017; Statistics New Zealand, 2014).
 Although many factors likely contribute to these divergent employment rates, researchers have identified difficulty finding and accessing transportation as a prominent barrier to employment for people with visual impairments (Crudden & McBroom, 1999).
-Moreover, researchers have documented a link between employment outcomes and O&M, particularly independent community travel (Cmar, 2015; McDonnall, 2011) and self-efficacy in planning and using transportation (Cmar, McDonnall, & Crudden, in press).
+Moreover, researchers have documented a link between employment outcomes and O&M, particularly independent community travel (Cmar, 2015; McDonnall, 2011) and self-efficacy in planning and using transportation (Cmar, McDonnall, & Crudden, 2018).

-Among older adults, O&M instruction is important for addressing personal and environmental factors that contribute to falls.
-Visual impairment is a risk factor for falling for older adults, leading to increased disability, longer hospital stays, increased rehabilitation time, and a higher risk of dependency and death (World Health Organization, 2007).
+O&M instruction is also important for addressing personal and environmental factors that contribute to falls among older adults.
+Older adults with visual impairments are at a greater risk for falls, leading to increased disability, longer hospital stays, increased rehabilitation time, and a higher risk of dependency and death (World Health Organization, 2007).
 The fear of falling leads to activity limitations, reduced independence, and decreased societal engagement (World Health Organization).
-O&M specialists address environmental barriers and teach individuals alternative techniques for navigating various environments to build their confidence.
+O&M specialists address environmental barriers and teach individuals alternative techniques for navigating various environments to increase their skills and confidence.